Thomas-Walker-Lynch/project-enviroment/README.md

     Note! ‘.gitignore’ does not apply to pulled content.

+  2. hidden files

+     Hidden files are can be an abomination because they increase the probability of stuff being missed during an audit.
+     No file that should be audited should be hidden.

+     Hidden files are not seen by file globs.
+Hence

+    ```
+      > ls -ld *
+      drwxrwx---.
+1 thomas thomas    64 2022-02-26 07:55 bin
+      drwxrwx---.
+1 thomas thomas   142 2022-02-26 07:03 lib
+      -rw-rw----.
+1 thomas thomas  1076 2022-02-25 07:25 LICENSE
+      drwxrwx---.
+1 thomas thomas    20 2022-02-25 07:25 media
+      -rw-rw----.
+1 thomas thomas   141 2022-02-25 07:25 projects-init.sh
+      -rw-rw----.
+1 thomas thomas 18209 2022-02-26 08:02 README.md
+      drwxrwx---.
+1 thomas thomas    84 2022-02-26 05:40 tmp
+    ```

+    Does not see the <tt>.gitignore</tt> file.

+    Globs not seeing hidden files is generally considered to be a good thing when we do not want usual shell operations to see it.
+For example <tt> cp * </tt> a repo manually we often want a copy of the project, not a copy of the repo administrative files.
+There is a separate command for copying a repo, <tt> git clone </tt>.

+    If we want to 'unhide' dot file from a file glob, then we rename it.
+That is best.
+In the case <tt>.gitignore</tt>
+    <tt>git</tt> is expecting to see the file with that very name.
+If we make a file that is not hidden and then
+    link <tt>.gitignore</tt> to it, git will yell at us "too many symbolic links!".

+     Hence, we can expose a file like <tt>.gitignore</tt> by linking to it (rather than the other way around).
+     When doing this, typically the link name is the same but without the dot in front of it.
+Here I expose the
+     <tt>.gitignore</tt>.

+    ```
+      2022-02-26T13:02:28Z [Endian]
+      thomas@beast§~/resources§
+      > ln -s .gitignore gitignore
+    ```
+      And now the file glob will pick it up.
+    ```
+      2022-02-26T13:07:13Z [Endian]
+      thomas@beast§~/resources§
+      > ls -ld *
+      drwxrwx---.
+1 thomas thomas    64 2022-02-26 07:55 bin
+      lrwxrwxrwx.
+1 thomas thomas    10 2022-02-26 08:07 gitignore -> .gitignore
+      drwxrwx---.
+1 thomas thomas   142 2022-02-26 07:03 lib
+      -rw-rw----.
+1 thomas thomas  1076 2022-02-25 07:25 LICENSE
+      drwxrwx---.
+1 thomas thomas    20 2022-02-25 07:25 media
+      -rw-rw----.
+1 thomas thomas   141 2022-02-25 07:25 projects-init.sh
+      -rw-rw----.
+1 thomas thomas 20454 2022-02-26 08:14 README.md
+      drwxrwx---.
+1 thomas thomas    84 2022-02-26 05:40 tmp
+    ```

   2. PATH

-     Do not have a repo in your execution PATH.
-(The ~/repos/resources directory is not a repo.)
+     Do not put a repo in your execution PATH.
+When running tests and such call them out locally, <tt>./program</tt>, or through one of the environment variables initialized by the <tt>setup</tt>.

+     The <tt>~/repos/resources/bin</tt> directory is an exception to this.
+We need to maintain the executables used for maintaing the projects themselves.
+Be careful to audit any changes to this <tt>resources</tt>.

-  3. binary executbles
+  3. pulled binary executbles

-    It is best to not pull executables then run them!
+    It is best to not pull binary executables then run them, because they can not be audited.

-    (If you must run an executable from a repo, then you surely trust the source.
-Make sure there is a cryptographic signature provided - and that signature is from another source than the repo!
-Make sure the permissions and user and group membership are correct.
-Consider running it in a container.)

-    It sometimes happens that a co-developers will compile and create an executable, and then not clean it, so it poisons the repo.
-Watch your pulls and clones, and remove executables from the repo, and complain them.
+    It sometimes happens that a co-developers will compile and create an executable, and then not clean it, and then accidentally the user poisons the repo with them.
+Watch your pulls and clones, and remove executables from the repo, and complain about them.
+The generic makefile, push, and pull scripts can help with this.

+    When an unauditable executable arrives in a pull it creates a trust problem.
+We distrist both the source and the integrity of the distribution process.
+This latter problem can be mitigated if cryptographic signatures are independently available.

+    Consider running such an executable in a container.

-    Make sure make clean removes executables before a push.
+    Make sure make your clean targets remove executables before a push.

+    Be careful with the programs in <tt>resources/bin</tt>.

   4. check for the .gitignore and audit it, add to it

-   In some cases this is less important if make clean is working, and the user makes use of the ‘push’ script to push new content.

-   Conversely, we do not want to add clutter to the repo ourselves, so you will want to have a `.gitignore`.
-This might be part of the project, check for it after cloning a new repo.
+   If you add the <tt>exec</tt>  or  <tt>bin</tt> directories to gitignore and then forget to run make clean, it might prevent accidentally adding executables.

    Typical .gitignore files: